EDITORIALS

 n

-etwork compatibility testing makes sure your app handles the messy reality of real-world connections like slow speeds, high latency, unstable connections, or no connection at all.
+etwork compatibility testing makes sure your app handles the messy reality of real-world connections: slow speeds, high latency, packet loss, sudden drops, and no signal at all.
+You simulate those conditions with throttling and proxy tools, then check that core features still work, the UI stays responsive, and errors tell users what's happening.

 Your app might work great in your office, but your users aren't in your office.
 They're on a train going through a tunnel, or in a hotel with WiFi that promises 100 Mbps and delivers 2.
-They could be at a conference where 500 people are fighting for the same access point or even a building site with one bar of signal.
+They could be at a conference where 500 people are fighting for the same access point, or on a construction site with one bar of signal.

 Network compatibility testing catches these problems before your users do.
 It's how you find out that your checkout flow breaks on high latency connections, or that your file upload silently fails when packet loss hits 3%, or that switching from WiFi to cellular mid-session logs everyone out.